-Every season is a blessing and tells a different story of it’s land, culture and food, either its Autumn, spring, summer or winter, every season is crucial because it affects people’s lives, their clothing, their diet, everything.
+Every season is a blessing and tells a different story of its land, culture, and food, whether it’s Autumn, spring, summer, or winter, every season is crucial because it affects people’s lives, their clothing, their diet, everything.

-And when we talk about Kashmir, One cannot forget the king of seasons in Kashmir, the golden season of Kashmir that paints the valley in the shades of Chinar’s fallen leaves.
-The season of autumn, also known as HARUD in Kashmiri language, the season when green turns to Gold and then to russet and red.
+And when we talk about Kashmir, One cannot forget the king of seasons in Kashmir, autumn in Kashmir – the golden season of Kashmir that paints the valley in the shades of Chinar’s fallen leaves.
+The season of autumn, also known as HARUD in the Kashmiri language, is the season when green turns to Gold and then to russet and red.

 The Majestic Chinar

-The shedding of chinar leaves, known as BUEN locally, marks the beginning of autumn and the two marvelous attractions of autumn in Kashmir, that are
+The shedding of chinar leaves, known as BUEN locally, marks the beginning of autumn and blooming of two marvelous attractions of autumn in Kashmir, which is